Dylan-Burns/2D-Game-Engine/README.md

 ### Built With
- * LWJGL
-LWJGL is a Java library that enables cross-platform access to popular native APIs useful in the development of graphics (OpenGL, Vulkan), audio (OpenAL)   and parallel computing (OpenCL) applications.
+ * LWJGL - is a Java library that enables cross-platform access to popular native APIs useful in the development of graphics (OpenGL, Vulkan), audio (OpenAL)   and parallel computing (OpenCL) applications.
 This access is direct and high-performance, yet also wrapped in a type-safe and user-friendly layer, appropriate for the Java ecosystem.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>